jamercee/pyjig/README.md

 [sphinx](http://sphinx-doc.org) for project documents and [git](http://git-scm.com) for revision control.
-And this requires setting up directories, config files, a unittest infrastructure and a comprehensive Makefile for automating the daily build, test, install tasks.
+And this requires setting up directories, config files, a unittest infrastructure and a comprehensive Makefile for automating the daily build, test and install tasks.

-With all these steps, it's easy to miss one, or to make a typo when copying from another project which then caused developers to spend time debugging.
+With all these steps, it's easy to miss one, or to make a typo when copying from another project which then causes developers to spend time debugging.
 What was needed was a way to ensure uniform deployment and configuration of our python architecture and toolchain.